 Slowing down people’s progression to multiple long-term health conditions

-Multiple long-term conditions is a growing health issue with a large impact on peoples’ lives, their communities and our health and care system.
-We use multiple long-term conditions to describe when someone lives with three or more long-term health conditions for which there is currently no cure, but which can be treated – such as asthma, diabetes or depression.
+Multiple long-term conditions is a growing health issue – it has a huge impact on peoples’ lives, their communities and our health and care system.
+We use the term multiple long-term conditions to describe when someone lives with three or more long-term health conditions for which there is currently no cure, but which can be treated – such as asthma, diabetes or depression.